Can Venezuela’s Oil Industry Make a Recovery?

 Venezuela's President Nicolas Maduro.
 Photo: Getty

 Venezuela’s oil industry is collapsing.
 According to Francisco Monaldi, oil production is now less than half of the level that prevailed when Hugo Chavez came to power in 1999.
-Basically, it’s collapse of the Venezuelan National Oil Company, PDVSA: the production drop in the PDVSA-operated fields is higher than that in the fields managed through joint ventures.
+Basically, it’s a collapse of the Venezuelan National Oil Company, PDVSA: the production drop in the PDVSA-operated fields is higher than that in the fields managed through joint ventures.

 To address this collapse, the government of Nicolas Maduro recently enacted the Decree N° 44.
 Even though the purpose of the Decree is to boost oil production, in reality, it only increased the political control over PDVSA and its affiliates.
 What the oil industry needs, however, is the investment, not political control.